Try our self employed business insurance and see how much you could save.

 3. Is the IR35 legislation your only worry?

-IR35 risks aside, what about other commercial or tax disputes?
-There are many that contractors and freelancers face - unpaid invoices, contract disputes, VAT enquiries or issues arising out of compliance and regulations are common.
-Purchasing a specialised insurance product against IR35 only may be a limiting solution.
+There are other risks contractors face - unpaid invoices, contract disputes, VAT enquiries or issues arising out of compliance and regulations are common.
+IR35 insurance only responds to claims brought under the IR35 legislation.

 Is there an alternative to IR35 insurance for contractors?

-When you shop for business insurance, you’ll find that you’re usually offered an add-on called ‘commercial legal expenses insurance’.
-It is a product designed to respond to a wide range of commercial and tax disputes and that would typically include IR35 enquiries as well.
+If you have decided that IR35 insurance isn’t worth it, commercial legal expenses insurance can be a good alternative.
+It is a product designed to respond to a wide range of commercial and tax disputes and that would typically include IR35 investigations as well.

-It’s important to remember that a standard business legal expenses cover will not pay compensation or additional tax if you’re found liable.
+It’s important to remember that with standard business legal expenses, your chances of success are above 50% and the cover will not pay compensation or additional tax if you’re found liable.

 No one wants to spend hours reading unfriendly insurance wordings but, irrespective of what product you choose in the end, there are two sections you definitely want to review as a minimum: exclusions and claim conditions.
 All insurance providers should give you easy access to the full wording (not just the cover summary!) before you buy.